cczerp/Boundary/Boundary-Drvid/wallet_threat_model.md

 ## Boundary Privacy Guarantees

-Boundary provides the following privacy guarantees **in addition to** Zashi's guarantees:
+Boundary provides the following privacy guarantees **in addition to** the upstream guarantees:

 ### Router Privacy
 - Routers receive only the `Intent` object (no wallet state, keys, or history)